Kernel-Based Testing for Single-Cell Differential Analysis: Materials and Methods

-with $f_{ \mu,\sigma}$ the Gaussian probability density function.
-In the simulations, the Fisher kernel was computed using the parameters of the Binomial distributions used to determine the drop-out rates of the simulated data (drawn uniformly in $[0.7, 0.9]$), the variance parameter $\sigma$ was set as the median distance between the non-zero observations and the Gaussian means $\mu$ were set as the observed values.
-The truncation parameter choice as $t=3$.
+In the simulations, the ZI-Gauss kernel was computed using the parameters of the Binomial distributions used to determine the drop-out rates of the simulated data (drawn uniformly in $[0.7, 0.9]$), the variance parameter $\sigma$ was set as the median distance between the non-zero observations and the Gaussian means $\mu$ were set as the observed values.